greg-js/arch-wiki-md-repo/wiki/_content/english/Maximizing performance.md

 The only way to directly improve CPU speed is overclocking.
 As it is a complicated and risky task, it is not recommended for anyone except experts.
 The best way to overclock is through the BIOS.
 When purchasing your system, keep in mind that most Intel motherboards are notorious for disabling the capability to overclock.

 Many Intel i5 and i7 chips, even when overclocked properly through the BIOS or UEFI interface, will not report the correct clock frequency to acpi_cpufreq and most other utilities.
 This will result in excessive messages in dmesg about delays unless the module acpi_cpufreq is unloaded and blacklisted.
 The only tool known to correctly read the clock speed of these overclocked chips under Linux is i7z.
-The [i7z](https://www.archlinux.org/packages/?name=i7z) package is available in the community repo and [i7z-git](https://aur.archlinux.org/packages/i7z-git/) is available in the [AUR](/index.php/AUR "AUR").
+The [i7z](https://www.archlinux.org/packages/?name=i7z) and [i7z-git](https://aur.archlinux.org/packages/i7z-git/) packages are available.

 A way to modify performance ([ref](http://lkml.org/lkml/2009/9/6/136)) is to use Con Kolivas' desktop-centric kernel patchset, which, among other things, replaces the Completely Fair Scheduler (CFS) with the Brain Fuck Scheduler (BFS).